AndyZhang1999/Wangyicloud_music_lyric_networks/README.md

 This crawler efficiently retrieves song lyrics and displays high-frequency lyrics in a word cloud.
 The specific parameters can be set in the settings.

-# What Are the Hot Songs on NetEase Cloud Music?
+# What Are the Hot Songs on Wangyi Cloud Music?
 A Python Exercise

 > Keywords: Data Visualization, Data Analysis, Python Crawler